The Nitty-Gritty Forces That Shape Planetary Surfaces

 Theoretical estimates considering only fluid drag and interparticle forces suggest that near-surface winds on Mars must exceed 40 meters per second (90 miles per hour) to lift 1-micrometer dust grains.
 But such wind speeds are very rarely observed.
 Titan’s thicker atmosphere (more than 4 times Earth’s atmospheric density) and lower gravity (one seventh of Earth’s) may imply that dust there is easier to lift.
 Even so, wind tunnel experiments suggest that 5-micrometer-wide dust on Titan requires winds of 1 meter per second to move, yet surface winds on the moon rarely exceed a few centimeters per second.
 So either dust rarely moves on Titan, or like on Mars, something more than fluid drag is at work.

-Photo of one of the insight lander's solar panels on mars covered with dust.
+Photo of one of the InSight lander's solar panels on Mars covered with dust.

 NASA’s InSight Mars lander, seen here in April 2022, used sand to help clean Martian dust that accumulated on its solar panels.
 Credit: NASA/JPL-Caltech